memgraph/docs/lab/style-script/gss-functions.md

 - Returns: `Boolean`

 Returns `True` if any of the given values is `True`.
 Returns `False` otherwise.
-Expressions after first expression that evaluates to `True` are not evaluated.
+Expressions after the first expression that evaluates to `True` are not evaluated.

 Example:
 - `Or(Less?(Property(node, "age"),20), Greater?(Property(node, "age"),40))`